196 Main Street, New Paltz, New York 12566• Tel. (845)256-4020 •Fax (845)256-4025

-For the 2017-2018 school year, the program will be available to New Paltz High School seniors only.
+The program will be available to New Paltz High School seniors only.
 The NYSSB is intended for all students who demonstrate a high intermediate proficiency in English and any other language, including American Sign Language.
-(A language does not have to be part of the New Paltz High School World Language program to be eligible.
+A language does not have to be part of the New Paltz High School World Language program to be eligible.
 For example, students from our school have received the NYS Seal of Biliteracy in Japanese, Swedish, and Russian.

 How does an interested student earn the seal?

-- Submit an application to guidance.
+- Submit an application to Student Support.
 Forms can be found on the New Paltz High School website by going to the For Students drop down and clicking on the Seal of Biliteracy Application.

 - Students will then be placed with an advisor to review the criteria and set up a pathway to achieving the seal.